mne-tools/mne-python/mne/images/README.rst

 =============

 The images are used in `mne/viz/_brain` as icons in the toolbar of `_TimeViewer`.
-It is necessary to build those images into a resource file for proper usage by the application.
+It is necessary to compile those images into a resource file for proper use by the application.

 The resource configuration file `mne.qrc` describes the location of the resources